 Along with the cumulative returns, the other measures of performance are given below.

 This is the performance of a long-only strategy.
 You can see that while the cumulative returns is decent at 390%, the max drawdown stays at 16%.
 Thus, the risk to reward ratio will be attractive for a lot of traders, including risk averse traders.

 We have also calculated the rolling Sharpe ratio which is shown below:

 Upper Stop Bollinger (USB) band and Lower Stop Bollinger (LSB) band are the two stop loss conditions to limit losses and exit trades before losing a lot of money.

 Applying stop-loss at a pre-determined level would help us extract more returns from this strategy.

 Let us find out how the maximum drawdown plot looks like.

 The drawdown plot gives us an interesting insight on our performance.
 It shows that major drawdown was seen in 2001, 2008, which coincide with the times of major recessions in the world.
 Limiting the losses by applying a stop-loss in these periods can definitely enhance the strategy further.

 Let us move forward and see the pros and cons of arms index or TRIN.

-Although considering the volume of the stocks is an appreciable part of the TRIN or arms index, we must know that the volume may also lead to inaccuracies.
 These inaccuracies arise when the expected advancing in volume goes above the actual advancing.